Oman

 Common Visa Types

-For citizens of Gulf Cooperation Council member states under regional free movement agreement.
+Free movement for citizens of the Gulf Cooperation Council member states under regional agreement.

 Important Travel Information